 Dual Battery Solar Charge Controller

-Any facility where two batteries are required to be charged from a solar panel or array also needs a dual battery solar charge controller or an MPPT solar battery charger.
-The best way to implement this is by installing a dual battery solar charge controller which will reduce the hassle with cables and equipment to connect and charge two batteries.
-It is usually designed for Recreational vehicles, cottages, cars, yachts, boats, and campers etc which require charging of two batteries simultaneously or individually.
+which require charging of two batteries simultaneously or individually.
 As mentioned separate control system is not required to charge other battery and one control system reduces the cost to install dual batteries.
-As the name suggests, this charge controller has two terminals to charge batteries and ratio to charge can be adjusted from 0-100%.
+As the name suggests, this type of charge regulator has two terminals to charge batteries, and the ratio to charge can be adjusted from 0-100%.

 Why Charge Controller?

 A charge controller is used to make battery working efficient and sustain it for a long time.
 It does so by disconnecting the load to the battery when at the lowest charge level and disconnects electric supply to the battery when it is fully charged.